.png)

 -

-The sector remains 94% male-dominated, with significant wage gaps — women earn ₹70 for every ₹100 earned by men.
+The sector has significant wage gaps, with women earning ₹70 for every ₹100 earned by men.

 -